jingyang2017/emonet_train/README.md

-# Estimation of continuous valence and arousal levels from faces in naturalistic conditions, Nature Machine Intelligence 2021

-Unofficial implementation of the paper _"Estimation of continuous valence and arousal levels from faces in naturalistic conditions"_, Antoine Toisoul, Jean Kossaifi, Adrian Bulat, Georgios Tzimiropoulos and Maja Pantic, published in Nature Machine Intelligence, January 2021.
+# Unofficial implementation of paper: Estimation of continuous valence and arousal levels from faces in naturalistic conditions
 ** Code is partly forked/copied from the official code of [emonet](https://github.com/face-analysis/emonet)**

 # Traing and evaluation